1711-Games/LGNC-Swift/Sources/LGNP/README.md

 let encoded: Bytes = try LGNP.encode(message: message, with: cryptor)
 ```

-It does encryption and HMAC signing for you, don't worry :)
+It does encryption and HMAC signing for you.

 In order to decode a message from bytes, you do following: